No jab, no job: mandating workplace COVID-19 vaccinations in the current legal landscape

 Since the beginning of the pandemic, Australia has had over 180,000 total cases of COVID-19 and over 44.5 million tests.
 As at 7 November 2021, more than 80% of the population aged 16 and over (or over 16 million people) have been fully vaccinated.

 As Australia moves toward a ‘living with COVID-19’ approach rather than the previous goal of ‘COVID-19 zero’, employers are asking whether it is legal to make the COVID-19 vaccination mandatory in businesses other than those in high-risk industries identified by governments.
-Whilst there are clear mandates for the health and aged care industries, there are varying vaccine mandates across different industries and geographically across Australia, providing employers with a challenge in navigating this difficult and constantly changing landscape.
+There are clear mandates for the health and aged care industries, and the Fair Work Commission has upheld the dismissal of an unvaccinated employee for failing to comply with a government vaccine mandate.
+However, there are varying vaccine mandates across different industries and geographically across Australia, providing employers with a challenge in navigating this difficult and constantly changing landscape.

 Until recently SPC, an Australian based food packer, was leading the way as the first Australian company to mandate COVID-19 vaccinations for staff and visitors to their premises by November 2021.
-Since that time, and due to the extensive havoc caused by the spread of the Delta variant, companies across a range of industries have mandated the vaccination for their workers.
+Since that time, and due to the extensive havoc caused by the spread of the Delta and Omicron variants, companies across a range of industries have mandated the vaccination for their workers.
+BHP Coal’s vaccine mandate has been challenged by unions, with the resulting decisions providing incredibly useful guidance for organisations seeking – by imposing mandatory vaccination rules – to protect the health and safety of their workforce and ensure the continuity of their business operations in the absence of an applicable public health order.

 With the COVID-19 roadmaps leading to greater freedoms, reduced lockdowns and the return of domestic and international travel, employers need to consider now more than ever what steps they are willing to take to protect their workforce and the public.